Barbara Amiel: Early life and career

 Amiel was born into a Jewish family in Watford, Hertfordshire, England, the daughter of Vera Isserles (née Barnett) and Harold Joffre Amiel.
 A cousin was the oncologist, broadcaster and humorist Rob Buckman.
 Her father, originally a solicitor, became a Lieutenant Colonel serving in Italy during World War II, but was discharged because of injury.
 Her parents divorced when she was eight, after her father left her mother for another woman.
 Amiel attended North London Collegiate School in Edgware, Greater London, an independent girls' school.

 Amiel's mother remarried and, in November 1952, the couple emigrated with Barbara, her sister and half-brother, to Hamilton, Ontario.
 She never saw her biological father again after her mother remarried.
 Family difficulties, including a period when her step-father was unemployed, precipitated her living independently for periods of time from the age of 14 during which she gained employment to support herself.
 "My mother loathed me and saw me as a hindrance to her life", she told Alice Thomson of The Times in 2020.
 Her natural father took his own life in 1956 after the discovery of theft from his clients.
 Amiel's family decided not to disclose this information; she did not discover the truth for three years.
 In 1959, she entered the University of Toronto, and took a degree in Philosophy and English.
 Amiel was then sympathetic to communism, and was a delegate in 1962 to the Soviet-organised World Festival of Youth and Students in Helsinki, Finland.

 In the late 1960s, Amiel was a story editor and, for a brief period, a presenter for CBC TV Public Affairs.
-In the 1970s she was intermittently on contract with both CTV and TV Ontario and was a regular on the CBC TV's midday Bob McLean Show.
+In the 1970s she was intermittently on contract with both CTV and TV Ontario and was a regular on CBC TV's midday Bob McLean Show.
 Amiel first joined Maclean's magazine in 1976 working as a senior writer, associate editor and columnist.
 By Persons Unknown: The Strange Death of Christine Demeter (1977, co-authored with her second husband), won The Mystery Writers of America Edgar Award for Best non-fiction in 1978.
 She served as the first female editor of the Toronto Sun from 1983 until 1985.